The Cafetière Cosy - Crochet Pattern

 This free pattern here on the Sarling Studio blog is a sample of the full PDF pattern available here.
 The full pattern;

-- gives detailed instructions for re-sizing your cosy
+• gives detailed pattern notes and instructions for re-sizing your cosy

 Additional Useful Pattern Info